wirechat/wirechat/README.md

-Wirechat offers a convienient way to add attachments to messages , you can exchange both media as in images and videos including documents such as pdf, zip etc when sending messsages
+Wirechat offers a way to add attachments to messages , you can exchange both media as in images and videos including documents such as pdf, zip etc when sending messsages

 #### Media Attachments